 Chop the chocolate fairly fine, with a large knife on a chopping board so it melts evenly.
 I don’t like to use chocolate chips if I’m melting chocolate since they contain added stabilizers that can stop them from properly melting.

-This is purely optional but I love the zingy flavour the orange brings.
+This is purely optional but I love the zing and freshness the orange flavour brings.
 Lime would also work well as a substitute.

 Can I Use Orange Flavored Chocolate?